-I remember just couple years before because of major flooding, Vodafone couldn’t serve to their customer in Turkey for at least 1 day.
+I remember just a couple of years before because of major flooding, Vodafone couldn’t serve their customer in Turkey for at least 1 day.

 Thus, resiliency is an important aspect of the design plan.

 Resiliency means, how fast you can react to failure with the simplest explanation.
 Disaster recovery is the response and remediation that a company follows after a planned or unplanned failure.
 Businesses often have a secondary datacenter used mostly for backup.
-If the company has multiple datacenter, they can be used as active/active though.
+If the company has multiple datacenters, they can be used as active/active though.

-Then the cost of the required equipments in primary and backup datacenters, skilled engineer who can manage that design, complexity of the design changes based on the expectation of business from the disaster recovery service.
+Then the cost of the required equipment in primary and backup datacenters, skilled engineers who can manage that design, and complexity of the design changes based on the expectation of business from the disaster recovery service.

 The amount of data loss a company can tolerate, also known as its recovery point objective (RPO) is a very important parameter.
 Recovery time can be between 2 hours to days or even weeks, based on the company’s applications.